clp-research/slurk/docs/slurk_gettingstarted.rst

   $ echo $TOKEN
   fedcba98-7654-3210-fedc-ba9876543210

-Now visit your server (e.g. http://localhost:5000) and enter whatever Name you like and the token you just generated, and click "enter chatroom".
+Now visit your server (e.g. http://localhost:5000) and enter whatever name you like and the token you just generated, and click "enter chatroom".

 This should transport you to the chat interface, where you then can